Over the years, I've developed a few strategies to make sure my sessions flow, and almost flawlessly every time!

 The best way to handle this is to build trust with her.
 She's already seen your photos of others looking amazing- so the foundation of trust is there, but she needs more from you.
 She needs you to tell her exactly how to stand, exactly what to do.
 Again, as I mentioned with the prep package- remind her she needs to be feeling good about her photos, so hair, makeup, amazing new outfit... whatever it takes!

 Ask her to snap a few selfies of herself in her outfit before the session and give her your HONEST opinion.
 If it doesn't work for her- suggest something that may.
 Give her the names of amazing hair stylists and makeup artists.
 As with Dads, encourage them to snuggle their babies, rock them, play with them, etc. This will help take some of the pressure off for her.
 Remember, a LOT of the time, Mom ultimately decides to hire you, and mom more or less decides whether the photos are "good" or not.
-How she feels about the session will directly reflect upon her deciding whether or not the actual photos are "good" or not, despite how technically good or bad they actually are.
+How she feels about the session, and even more importantly how she feels about YOU, will determine her opinion of the final photos.
+It doesn’t matter how technically good or bad the photos actually are.
 You need to win her over before and during the session if you want her to be satisfied with the results.

 Running a smooth session requires a bit of psychology.
 Don't be intimidated!
 Just remember how people are feeling and treat them delicately.
 I suggest everyone read Dale Carnegie's "How to Win Friends and Influence People" to get a better understanding of how to interact with clients.